“Do not spoil the wonder with haste!” – J.R.R. Tolkien

 • Reconnect with Nature: Spending time in nature is a powerful antidote to haste.
 Nature operates on its own timeline, unconcerned with human deadlines.
 A walk in the woods or time spent by a lake can reset your internal clock and rekindle your sense of awe.

-Ultimately, heeding Tolkien’s advice is an act of self-care.
-It is a rebellion against the cultural pressure to always be moving faster.
-By choosing to slow down, you give yourself the gift of a richer, more meaningful experience.
+Ultimately, heeding Tolkien’s advice is an act of self-care and a rebellion against cultural pressure.
+By choosing to slow down and embracing the essence of “do not spoil the wonder with haste!” – j.r.r. tolkien quote origin, you give yourself the gift of a richer, more meaningful experience.
 You allow the world to reveal its magic, and in doing so, you keep the invaluable spark of wonder alive.